husteeri/python-usb-examples/README.md

 The primary drive behind this project was the ability to quickly test, debug, and even fully control these and similar hardware circuits directly from a PC.

 All the examples included in this repository demonstrate the usage of the `Bridge` class, which handles communication using a simplified and reduced set of methods.
+The easiest way to use the class is just putting it in a subfolder.
+It depends on the pyserial package: installation is to be done by 'pip install pyserial'.

 ## Serial port devices